greg-white/sTest/README.md

 `X` - group name

 Create a test group named `X`.
-It also prints to the output summary of previous group (all and failed test count) and the name of the curret group.
+It also prints to the output summary of previous group (all and failed test count) and the name of the current group.

 * Group ends when a new one begins or program reach test summary commands.
 * Group summary is printed at the end of the group.